Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 This will trigger the Recorded Future playbook to run when any incident is created.
 Recorded future will then enrich the incident if it contains entities of types IP, Domain, Url or FileHash.

-### Recorded Future Intelligence Cloud Configuration
+### Recorded Future Collective Insights Configuration
-The Recorded Future Intelligence Cloud aggregates data related to Sigma Rules and other indicators, driving collective insights to better identify threats.
-Anonymized, unattributable data is collected for analytical purposes to identify trends and insights with the Intelligence Cloud.
-The **RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash** playbook gives end users the ability to contribute collective insights to the Intelligence Cloud.
+The Recorded Future Collective Insights aggregates data related to Sigma Rules and other indicators, driving collective insights to better identify threats.
+Anonymized, unattributable data is collected for analytical purposes to identify trends and insights with the Collective Insights.
+The **RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash** playbook gives end users the ability to contribute collective insights to the Collective Insights.
-[Click here to learn more](https://support.recordedfuture.com/hc/en-us/articles/11633413141779) (Require Recorded Future Login)
+[Click here to learn more](https://support.recordedfuture.com/hc/en-us/articles/19308547864339) (Require Recorded Future Login)

 ![](./RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/IntelligenceCloudParameter.png)